chrisvasqm/digitalocean-droplet/README.md

 Server listening on http://localhost:3030
 ```

-Means that you can make HTTP Requests to the dockerized app 🎉
+This means that you can make HTTP Requests to the dockerized app 🎉